rofl0r/ellcc/llvm/docs/LangRef.rst

-    If a function that has an ``sspreq`` attribute is inlined into a function that doesn't have an ``sspreq`` attribute or which has an ``ssp`` attribute, then the resulting function will have an ``sspreq`` attribute.
+    If a function that has an ``sspreq`` attribute is inlined into a function that doesn't have an ``sspreq`` attribute or which has an ``ssp`` or ``sspstrong`` attribute, then the resulting function will have an ``sspreq`` attribute.
+``sspstrong``
+    This attribute indicates that the function should emit a stack smashing protector.
+This attribute causes a strong heuristic to be used when determining if a function needs stack protectors.
+The strong heuristic will enable protectors for functions with:

+    - Arrays of any size and type
+    - Aggregates containing an array of any size and type.
+    - Calls to alloca().
+    - Local variables that have had their address taken.

+    This overrides the ``ssp`` function attribute.

+    If a function that has an ``sspstrong`` attribute is inlined into a function that doesn't have an ``sspstrong`` attribute, then the resulting function will have an ``sspstrong`` attribute.
+``thread_safety``
+    This attribute indicates that the thread safety analysis is enabled for this function.
+``uninitialized_checks``
+    This attribute indicates that the checks for uses of uninitialized memory are enabled.
 ``uwtable``
     This attribute indicates that the ABI being targeted requires that an unwind table entry be produce for this function even if we can show that no exceptions passes by it.
 This is normally the case for the ELF x86-64 abi, but it can be disabled for some compilation units.
-``noduplicate``
-    This attribute indicates that calls to the function cannot be duplicated.
-A call to a ``noduplicate`` function may be moved within its parent function, but may not be duplicated within its parent function.

-    A function containing a ``noduplicate`` call may still be an inlining candidate, provided that the call is not duplicated by inlining.
-That implies that the function has internal linkage and only has one call site, so the original call is dead after inlining.

 .. _moduleasm: